matdombrock/asayake2/README.md

 url: 'Audio File URL'
 ```

+**Notes:**
-*Note: Each property is a string type.
-Omitting any of these properties is an error.*
+- Each property is a string type.
+- Omitting any of these properties is an error.
+- There is no min/max image size but images should be uniform

 ---